 fish on a wooden stick, sprinkled with lemon juice and salt.
 This is a fried food loverís heaven.

 If it is good food you want then try Yakup 2 at Asmali Mescit 35-37 in Tunel for good traditional Turkish mezes, kebaps, and reasonable prices.
 Asmali Mescid is a famous street between Galatasaray and Tunel full of art galleries and cafes.

 A very good fish restaurant is Akin Balik right on the water, below the Galata Tower and to the right of the bridge (or the left if you are coming over the bridge) just

 market in a big old house with lots of outdoor seating in the warm months.
 It gets busy on weekend nights

 but once you have a table service is efficient no matter how crazy busy it gets.
 Lots of fishy mezes and fresh grilled and fried fish which you can pick out and watch being cooked.
 In the winter all the action moves indoors.
 If you are a group stock up on meze, they will come around with a tray and you can pick out what you want, and then go for some kind of grilled fish.
 If you want to know what is in season just keep your eyes open when you walk through the fish market next door.

-On the Asian side at Kadikou try Hamsipub Balik restaurant at GŁneslibahÁe Street No: 33/B. From the small meze plates we chose the marinated octopus which unlike in Greece is skinned and white so it looks
+On the Asian side at Kadikou try Hamsipub Balik restaurant at GŁneslibahÁe Street No: 33/B. From the small meze plates we chose the marinated octopus which unlike in Greece is skinned and white

 like scallops, the lakerda (marinated tuna just like we eat on Lesvos), grilled squid, saksuka (spicy